Student Policies, Procedures, and Refund Rules

 Classroom Course Withdrawal and Refund Policy

 There will be no charge if a completed Course Withdrawal Form is received at the CFT office prior to the registration deadline.
 This form may be faxed to the CFT office at 860-823-1410.
 A $25.00 Withdrawal Fee Plus cost of the book applies if a student withdraws after the registration deadline but prior to the first night of class.
 A Course Withdrawal Form and the withdrawal fee must be received at the CFT office before the first night of class.
 This fee applies to each course withdrawal.

 There are not refunds of tuition if a student withdraws after the first night of class.
 A Course Withdrawal Form must be sent to the CFT office in order for the student to receive a grade of “W” rather than an “F”.

 Instructor Facilitated OnLine Course Withdrawal and Refund Policy

-A student who must withdraw from a CFT instructor-led on-line course must submit a completed Course Withdrawal Form before the class end date.
+A student who must withdraw from a CFT instructor-led on-line course must submit a completed Course Withdrawal Form (Unenrolling from the course in your online classroom does not constitute an official withdraw) before the class end date.
 Students who cancel their registration seven days or more before the start date of class are not subject to a cancellation fee or tuition charges.
 Students who withdraw between six days before the class begins and 11 days from the start date will be responsible for a withdrawal fee of $125.00 plus book cost (if applicable) unless the book is returned in new condition within seven days of the withdrawal.
-There will be no tuition or textbook refund should a student withdraw 11 days after the start date.
+There will be no refund should a student withdraw 11 days after the start date.

 Guided Self-Study Program Withdrawal and Refund Policy